Poverty line is the level of income to meet the minimum living conditions.

 For measuring poverty, a poverty line is set.
 The poverty line is the level of income needed to meet the minimum standard of living.
 People who have an income less than this is considered as below poverty line.

 The concept about minimum consumption standards and consumption levels were changed based upon recommendations of the various expert groups/task force.
-These expert groups use the NSS (National Sample Survey) estimate the consumption pattern of households from time to time.
+These expert groups uses the NSS (National Sample Survey) estimate about the consumption pattern of households from time to time.
 The NSS’s periodically makes extensive household surveys on expenditure.
-Here, from the consumption basket of the people, the expert groups pick up the most essential commodities.
+Here, from the preferred consumption basket of the people, the expert groups pick up the most essential commodities.
 These commodities are placed under a poverty line basket (PLB).

 Minimum standard of living is thus expressed as the basket of goods and services commonly used by the people.
 Based on this consumption pattern, the Expert Groups estimate the minimum consumption levels (and the income needed to buy these) and the income needed to obtain these goods and services in both rural and urban areas.
 This income level acts as the poverty line.

 Extending from the first attempt to set a poverty line – the Working Group of 1962 to the Rangarajan Task Force (2014), poverty estimation methodology has undergone an evolution in India.